The healthy social life is found when,

-In addition to whole-school oversight by the Administrator, Pedagogical Chair and the Administrative staff, the Davis Waldorf School recognizes three adult spheres of responsibility which provide essential support for the healthy functioning of our school and community.
+In addition to whole-school oversight by the Director of Pedagogy & Programs, Director of Finance & Operations, and Director of Community Development, the Davis Waldorf School recognizes three adult spheres of responsibility which provide essential support for the healthy functioning of our school and community.

-- The Parents provide financial and social commitment and volunteer contributions to make it possible for the school to effectively serve their children.
+The Parents provide financial and social commitment and volunteer contributions to make it possible for the school to serve their children.

-The Faculty provides the quality Waldorf education and pedagogy that the children receive.
+The Faculty provide the quality Waldorf education and pedagogy the children receive.

-The Board of Directors is responsible for protecting the legal, financial, and physical well-being of the school in addition to strategic and long range planning.
+The Board of Directors protect the legal, financial,and physical well-being of the school, and strategic and long-range planning.